Introduction to branching scenarios in virtual reality

 While all three of these modalities have benefits and challenges, there is another effective and engaging option to deliver scenario-based training – through virtual reality.

 Virtual reality takes scenario-based training to a whole new level.
 Consider a scenario-based learning experience in a fully immersive and simulated environment.
 Elements would include scale replicas of rooms, objects, and people.
 It would have engaging interactions augmented with conversational AI that can drive realistic situations and interactions.
-Composing this reality is closer and more accessible than you think using the Motive Storyflow tool.
-There are a few things to keep in mind when planning a VR driven branching scenario.
+Composing this reality is closer and more accessible than you think using Motive’s Storyflow authoring tool.
+There are a few things to keep in mind when planning a VR-driven branching scenario.

 First, select a good scenario for full immersion.
 Consider what the situation will involve and how important the environment and objects are within it.
 Branching scenarios can be created using many different modalities.
 One of the most iconic branching scenarios I experienced was the text-based RPG “Zork,” which was released in the late 1970s and early 1980s.
 There were no images – only imagination.
 You could choose your own path that led to different outcomes.
 Today, the tools available are much more robust.
 However, it’s important to remember that the development tool doesn’t drive the scenario; the scenario’s quality does.
 Whether text, images, or full simulation, a quality impacts the experience’s success or failure more than any other factor.

 Next, map out your branches.
 Where does the situation take your learner?
 What are the possible outcomes of the interactions?
 How much or how little should be “alive” or available to interact within your scenario?
-Mapping out the possible interactions, dialogue, and movement is usually a complex web of boxes and lines to show the scenario’s flow.
+Mapping out the possible interactions, dialogue, and movement is usually a complex web of boxes and lines to show the flow of branching scenarios.
 When adding VR to the mix, the possibilities and directions a learner can go will multiply.
 Identify what they can interact with and why it adds value to the scene.
-Create a final scene that reinforces the learning objectives, goals, or behaviors that need to be changed dynamically.
+Create a final scene that reinforces the learning objectives, goals, or behaviours that need to be changed dynamically.

 Learner paths are where you find the flow of your scenario from start to finish.
 Throughout each interaction or conversation, actions and choices have consequences.
 Detailing those consequences into good, better, and best outcomes allow for a robust engagement while still keeping the branching development minimum.